Analyzing non-equilibrium quantum states through snapshots with artificial neural networks

 Here, $\hat a^{(\dag)}_i$ annihilates (creates) a boson on site $i$ and $\hat n_i = \hat a^\dag_i \hat a_i$ is the particle number operator.
-The first term corresponds to hopping between neighboring sites, the second term is the interaction, here fixed at $U/J=2.9$, and the last term is the quasi-periodic potential mimicking on-site disorder with amplitude $W$, which can be created in a cold atom setup with an incommensurate lattice as $h_i = \cos (2\pi \beta i + \phi)$. \\ This system exhibits a many-body localized (MBL) phase, where thermalization breaks down as the disorder strength is increased beyond a critical value.
-The transition from an ergodic to a many-body localized phase is fundamentally different from the well-studied case of equilibrium phase transitions, as it describes a non-equilibrium setting~\cite{Basko2006,Gornyi2005,Oganesyan2007,Pal2010,Serbyn2013,Huse2014,Serbyn2014,Abanin2018}. \\ Finding the transition point, however, is numerically challenging, because it is usually obtained from entanglement properties or the level statistics, which can only be obtained for small system sizes where full diagonalization of the Hamiltonian is possible.
+The first term corresponds to hopping between neighboring sites, the second term is the interaction, here fixed at $U/J=2.9$, and the last term is the quasi-periodic potential mimicking on-site disorder with amplitude $W$, which can be created in a cold atom setup with an incommensurate lattice as $h_i = \cos (2\pi \beta i + \phi)$.
+In this work, we consider $1/\beta=1.618$. \\ This system exhibits a many-body localized (MBL) phase, where thermalization breaks down as the disorder strength is increased beyond a critical value.
+The transition from an ergodic to a many-body localized phase is fundamentally different from the well-studied case of equilibrium phase transitions, as it describes a non-equilibrium setting~\cite{Basko2006,Gornyi2005,Oganesyan2007,Pal2010,Serbyn2013,Huse2014,Serbyn2014,Abanin2018,Chiaro2020}.
+Finding the transition point is numerically challenging, because it is usually obtained from entanglement properties or the level statistics, which can only be obtained for small system sizes where full diagonalization of the Hamiltonian is possible.
 Here, we focus on Fock space snapshots of the many-body quantum state as input data, which are the direct output of quantum gas microscopy experiments and thus experimentally readily accessible for the systems of interest.
-This approach has the advantage that significantly bigger system sizes can be reached experimentally. \\ We consider the dynamics of two one-dimensional systems of $8$ and $12$ sites, respectively, which are initialized in a Mott-insulating state with exactly one particle per site.
+This approach has the advantage that significantly bigger system sizes can be reached experimentally. \\ We consider the dynamics of two one-dimensional systems of $8$ and $12$ sites, which are initialized in a Mott-insulating state with exactly one particle per site.
 In Fig.~\ref{fig:schema}, we first train the network to distinguish snapshots of the many-body quantum state, obtained from exact diagonalization calculations, for low ($W/J=0.3$) and high ($W/J=11.0$) disorder strength for an interaction strength of $U/J=2.9$ in the comparatively long-time limit at time $tJ=100$.
 We average over ten different disorder realizations, obtained by varying the phase $\phi$ in the potential.
 After the network has learned to label the extremal cases correctly with sufficiently high accuracy ($>90\%$), we input snapshots for intermediate values of the disorder strength.
 After training the neural network on numerically simulated snapshots, we use experimental data as input, where each snapshot stems from a different disorder realization.
 As output, for each disorder strength we obtain the fraction of snapshots labeled as \emph{many-body localized} and \emph{thermalizing}, see Fig.~\ref{fig:schema}.
-Based on these results, we conclude that the many-body localization transition is located around $W/J\approx 4$ and $W/J\approx 8$ with strong finite-size drifts as expected.
-This result is in agreement with previous experiments~\cite{Lukin2019,Rispoli2019,Chiaro2020}, which considered conventional observables such as the local entropy.
-Notably, the single-site entropy exhibits volume law scaling both in the thermal and the MBL phase and is thus by itself not sufficient to locate the transition~\cite{Lukin2019}.
-This suggests that the network learned a more suitable observable to distinguish the two phases.
+Based on these results, we conclude that the many-body localization transition is located within the range of $W/J \approx 4-8$ with strong finite-size drifts.
+This result is in agreement with previous experiments~\cite{Lukin2019,Rispoli2019}, which considered conventional observables such as the local entropy.
+Notably, the local entropy exhibits volume law scaling both in the thermal and the MBL phase and is thus by itself not sufficient to locate the transition without exact numerics~\cite{Lukin2019}.
+Our results, in contrast, are able to distinguish the two phases without any theoretical input, which suggests that the network learned a more suitable observable to distinguish the two phases.
+In \cite{supp}, we show the level statistics for system sizes $L=6,7,8$ for comparison.
+Similar to the machine learning analysis of a disordered spin chain based on the entanglement spectrum in \cite{Schindler2017}, the transition found by the neural network is as sharp as the level statistics, but exhibits a small shift to larger disorder strengths.